Edit As You Wish: Video Caption Editing with Multi-grained User Control: Introduction

 \section{Introduction}

-The proliferation of videos on the Internet heralds the age of video-dominated media.
+The proliferation of videos on the Internet heralds the era of video-dominated media.
 Video captioning, i.e. automatically describing videos using natural language, has been a prevalent task to assist people in comprehending and managing massive videos.
-However, conventional video captioning systems~\cite{7410872, 8099830} tend to generate intention-agnostic descriptions while ignoring the various demands of different users.
-Therefore, a new task branch namely controllable video captioning has been proposed~\cite{chen2019topic,deshpande2018diverse,yuan2020Control,liu-etal-2021-o2na} to integrate user intention as a control signal to guide the description generation.
+However, conventional video captioning systems~\cite{7410872, 8099830} tend to generate intention-agnostic descriptions, ignoring the various demands of different users.
+Therefore, a new task branch, namely controllable video captioning~\cite{chen2019topic,deshpande2018diverse,yuan2020Control,liu-etal-2021-o2na}, has been proposed to integrate user intention as a control signal to guide the description generation.

 Although controllable video captioning has great potential in practical applications, existing works have two non-negligible drawbacks.
-First, \textit{they all employ fixed control signals that can only express single-grained controls}, such as Part-of-Speech(POS) information, exemplar sentences, or object tags.
-These fixed controls either affect the text structure or have limited semantics, which can not satisfy diverse user demands.
-Second, \textit{they cannot support multiple rounds of control to meet the continuous and dynamic needs of users}.
-Imagine a real-world scenario like an E-commerce product promotion where a seller uploads a product video with a description to attract potential customers.
-However, there is a good chance that the product description is too monotonous to highlight the seller's preferences.
-With the increasing number of product videos, sellers may need to repeatedly scroll through the video and edit the description, which is time-consuming and labor-intensive.
-The situation is even trickier when dealing with long videos or long descriptions.
-In this paper, we take the first step towards automating the video description editing procedure with flexible control signals to express multi-grained user preferences.
+First, they all employ fixed control signals that can only express \textit{ single-grained controls}, such as Part-of-Speech(POS)~\cite{wang2019controllable} for structure control, or specified object tags~\cite{liu-etal-2021-o2na} for semantic control.
+These single-grained controls can not satisfy flexible and diverse user demands.
+Second, they are \textit{single-round controls} that generate a video description once which can not be further revised.
+Whereas iteratively revising sentences until the ideal texts is a natural process for humans ~\cite{acl2022-iterative}.
+Imagine a real-world scenario, such as E-commerce product promotion, where sellers upload product videos with descriptions to attract customers.
+There is a good chance that automated video descriptions fail to highlight the seller's preferences.
+As a result, sellers need to further improve the descriptions by themselves, which is time-consuming and labor-intensive, especially when facing massive long videos.